jgrelet/oceano2oceansites/INSTALL_WINDOWS.md

     // #cgo pkg-config: nectcdf

- with the path where NetCDF is installed, c:/opt in this case:
+ with the path where NetCDF is installed, c:/opt in this case for pseudo #cgo directives CFLAGS and LDFLAGS:

     // #cgo windows CFLAGS: -I C:/opt/netCDF-4.5.0/include